ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 The following steps outline a user's transaction journey: sending PICA from Composable Cosmos to Osmosis swapping them for OSMO.
 Identifiers for a similar process with DOT will be released in the near future, but these steps must be manually replicated.

-Additionally, this documentation includes commonly utilised queries for obtaining the state of the CVM in both a general context and for specific users.
+Additionally, this documentation includes commonly utilized queries for obtaining the state of the CVM in both a general context and for specific users.

 Finally, a program to address situations where funds become stuck due to cross-chain message failures is given.
 This is simply a transfer program